THE ORIGINAL DOUAY RHEIMS BIBLE 1582/1635 A.D.

 (10 reasons, taken from the Preface of the 1582 Rheims New Testament, text copied and pasted from "The Original and True Rheims New Testament of Anno Domini 1582" by Dr. William von Peters.
 Dr. von Peters took upon himself the arduous task of re-typesetting the almost 3000 pages of the entire Douay Rheims Bible.
 If you would prefer a newly typeset edition instead of a facsimile of the historical text, check out his offerings here.

-Visit our print on demand storefront to purchase.
-They are offered in an enlarged hardcover with a 8 1/4" by 10 3/4" page size.
+They are offered in an enlarged softcover with an 8 1/2" X 11" page size.
 The set is heavy and can be expensive to ship, especially internationally.
+INTERNATIONAL CUSTOMERS- Email me directly for a shipping quote.